-The review process needs to be established, as appropriate to a child Looked After or a Child in Need, depending on the legal status of the particular child.
+The review process needs to be established, as appropriate to a child's legal status, ie. Looked After or a Child in Need.
 Dates of the initial review following commencement of placement will be agreed and recorded in the Placement Agreement.
 Thereafter, dates for ensuing Reviews will be agreed at the Review meetings.